 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include sales and trading, commercial and investment banking, advisory, investment management, investment research, principal investment, hedging, market making, brokerage and other financial and non-financial activities and services.
 Certain of the underwriters and their respective affiliates may in the future provide, a variety of these services to us and to persons and entities with relationships with us, for which they will receive customary fees and expenses.
 In the ordinary course of their various business activities, the underwriters and their respective affiliates, officers, directors and employees may purchase, sell or hold a broad array of investments and actively trade securities, derivatives, loans, commodities, currencies, credit default swaps and other financial instruments for their own account and for the accounts of their customers, and such investment and trading activities may involve or relate to assets, securities and/or instruments of ours (directly, as collateral securing other obligations or otherwise) and/or persons and entities with relationships with us.
 For example, affiliates of Goldman Sachs & Co.
 LLC, including certain investment funds managed by Goldman Sachs & Co.
-LLC, own an aggregate of 5,365,861 shares of our Series B preferred stock, which will automatically convert into an aggregate of 626,724 shares of our common stock (reflecting a proportional adjustment to the conversion ratios of our convertible preferred stock as a result of the 1-to-8.5648 reverse stock split of our common stock effected on May 31, 2024) in connection with this offering.
-The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they s concurrent private placement exempt from the registration requirements of the Securities Act of 1933, as amended, at a per share price equal to the initial public offering price of \$17.00 per share (or an aggregate of 1,058,824 shares).
-The private placement will close concurrently with, and is contingent and conditioned upon consummation of, this offering, as well as certain other customary closing conditions.
-However, this offering is not contingent on the consummation of the concurrent private placement.
-The underwriters are acting as placement agents in connection with the concurrent private placement and will receive a placement agent fee equal to 7.0% of the total purchase price of the private placement shares.
+LLC, own an aggregate of 5,365,861 shares of our Series B preferred stock, which will automatically convert into an aggregate of 5,365,861 shares of our common stock in connection with this offering.
+The underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and/or publish or express independent research views in respect of such assets, securities or instruments and may at any time hold, or recommend to clients that they should acquire, long and/or short positions in such assets, securities and instruments.